 The reporting institution uses this instrument only for the presentation of cash funds in accounts with the credit balance.
 Transaction account is the account opened with a reporting institution on the basis of a contract on the opening of such an account.
 This item includes restricted deposits, or different temporary (restricted) deposits which, for a specific purpose, can be transferred from current and giro accounts (e.g. funds set aside pursuant to a court's order, funds for international payments, funds for the purchase of foreign currency and purchase of securities, brokerage and custodial-based deposits, coverage for letters of credit, etc.).
 Savings deposits are deposits without a predetermined date of maturity or period of notice, which the depositor cannot debit by issuing a cashless payment order.
 Such accounts are primarily intended for savings.
-Time deposits are deposits the use of which the depositor renounces for a weighted monthly averages of interest rates, in % on annual basis and volumes of new business in million HRK
+Time deposits are deposits the use of which the depositor renounces for a specific agreed time.
+Time deposit funds cannot be used for payments.
+These deposits also include time deposits with agreed weighted monthly averages of interest rates, in % on annual basis and volumes of new business in million HRK